ansible/tower-cli/README.md

-awx-cli
+tower-cli
 =======

-This is a command line tool for AnsibleWorks AWX.
+This is a command line tool for Ansible Tower.

-About AWX
+About Tower
 =========

-AWX is a GUI and REST interface for Ansible that supercharges it by adding RBAC, centralized logging, autoscaling/provisioning callbacks, graphical inventory editing, and more.
+Tower is a GUI and REST interface for Ansible that supercharges it by adding RBAC, centralized logging, autoscaling/provisioning callbacks, graphical inventory editing, and more.

-See http://ansibleworks.com/ansibleworks-awx for more details.
+See http://ansible.com/tower for more details.

-AWX is free to use for up to 10 nodes, and you can purchase a license for more at http://store.ansibleworks.com.
+Tower is free to use for up to 10 nodes, and you can purchase a license for more at http://ansible.com/ansible-pricing.

 Capabilities
 ============

-You can use this command line tool to send commands to the AWX API.
+You can use this command line tool to send commands to the Tower API.

 For instance, you might use this tool with Jenkins, cron, or in-house software to trigger remote execution of Ansible playbook runs.